SKRTEEEEEE/rauth-ui-go/README.md

 - Foreign key relationships with CASCADE deletes
 - Optimized indexes for query performance
 - Automated `updated_at` triggers
+- Redis cache layer for sessions and OAuth states
-- Comprehensive test coverage for all database operations
+- Comprehensive test coverage for all database and cache operations

 ## Tech Stack